1. Diversity of Microbes

 1."Microbial Enzymes and Biotechnology" by W M Fogarty and C T Kelly

-“Microbial Enzymes and Biotechnology” Book Review: This book brings together accounts (by the relevant experts) of the current status of the major areas of enzyme technology and specifically those areas of actual and/or potential commercial importance.
-It explains detailed knowledge relating to their nature, properties and function has become more evident.
-Also it discusses the commercial success of alkaline proteases and amyloglucosidase formed a bed-rock for subsequent research and development in the area.
+“Microbial Enzymes and Biotechnology” Book Review: This book compiles expert accounts of the current state of major areas of enzyme technology, with a focus on those of actual or potential commercial importance.
+It describes how detailed knowledge about the nature, properties, and functions of enzymes has become more apparent.
+Additionally, it explores the commercial success of alkaline proteases and amyloglucosidase, which served as a foundation for further research and development in this field.

 3."Biotechnology of Microbial Enzymes (Biotechnology in Agriculture, Industry and Medicine)" by Manimaran Ayyachamy and Vijai Kumar Gupta